 I have written a blog post on what to pack for a trip to Scotland, but I’ll list my favourite essentials:

-- Waterproof Boots [I love these women’s Wrangler boots– they’re perfect for navigating cobblestone paths in small towns and cities)
+- Waterproof Boots for the autumn/winter months [I love these women’s Wrangler boots– they’re perfect for navigating cobblestone paths in small towns and cities)

 - Rain jacket (My Rab rain jacket is a godsend- plus it’s flattering!
 The men’s version is here)